arnold-c/CSDNoise/manuscript/supplemental-appendix.typ

   caption: [The maximal alert accuracy under 7x Dynamical noise.
 P) refers to the long-running percentile threshold to return a flag, and C) the number of consecutive flags to trigger and alert, that in combination produce the maximal accuracy.
 S) refers to the specificity of the alert system]
 )

-#figure(
-  image("./supplemental_files/plots/accuracy-line-plot.svg"),
-  caption: [The change in alert accuracy for the least correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise.
-Low noise refers to simulations where the average incidence of noise is equal to the average incidence of measles.
-High noise refers to simulations where the average incidence of noise is equal to 7 times the average incidence of measles.
-The tests sensitivity equals the test specificity for all diagnostic tests.]
-)

 #set bibliography(style: "elsevier-vancouver")